pmp-p/fel-installer/fel-release/README.md

-# this is a work in progress only h3droid installation is handled for now
+# This is a work in progress only h3droid installation is handled for now
-# documentation will be hosted at https://www.hdroid.com/fel/
+# documentation will be hosted at https://www.H3Droid.com/fel/

 python3 -u -B h3droid_fel.py